texonica/company-dashboard/memory-bank/activeContext.md

   - Proper type definitions
   - Example code for common operations
   - API client with comprehensive error handling
+- Started implementation of financial tracking features with:
+  - New API endpoints for payments and subscriptions
+  - Initial setup for the PnL tracking system
+  - Created operations section in the application structure

 ## Next Steps
+- Complete the payments and subscriptions API endpoints
+- Implement CSV import functionality for financial data
+- Create the financial reporting panels with:
+  - Gross margin calculation at project, team, and company levels
+  - Project count visualization per team
+  - PnL reporting with multi-level analysis
 - Enhance the active projects display with:
   - Months active calculation based on start date
   - Additional filtering options